vposham/trustdoc/README.md

 Following 2 environment variables are required to run the application as it connects to Kaleido SaaS platform.

+tldr - single run command - `docker-compose --env-file .env up --build` if your .env file has above 2 environment variables.

 1. `KALEIDO_NODE_API_URL` - used to authenticate and talk to a node running on Kaleido which provides us the blockchain service.
 2. `SIGN_PRIV_KEY` - used to sign the content before sending it to the blockchain.

 ## API Documentation:

+Please find swagger documentation at `http://localhost:8080/swaggerui/` after running the application.

+`swagger.json` is present in the `docs` directory.

+Import the postman collection from the `docs` directory to interact with all APIs.

+## Unit test:

+Run `make test` to run the unit tests.

 ## Integration test:

 Use newman to run the integration tests, the collection is present in the `docs` directory.

 ## TODO

-    `make docker`
-    to create a docker image for this project and then can be run through docker as well!
+1. Fix the verifyAuthenticity API.
+2. Add a RPC lister or NATS Jetstream event listener to check if transactions are mined after x duration.
+3. Add more unit tests.